jrdegbe/thamesthrive-api/docs/integration/js/advanced.md

 ## Sending event on demand

-Tracardi offers the flexibility to send events immediately when the fire parameter is set to true, enabling real-time event triggering and ensuring that data is captured and processed instantly.
+ThamesThrive offers the flexibility to send events immediately when the fire parameter is set to true, enabling real-time event triggering and ensuring that data is captured and processed instantly.
 By default, events are queued and sent when the web page is fully rendered, which is beneficial for consolidating events and sending them as a single request.
 However, there are scenarios where sending events immediately upon certain actions, such as button clicks, is necessary.
 Sending Events in Real-Time

-To send events in real-time, simply set the `fire` parameter to `true` when making API requests or using the Tracardi JavaScript snippet on your web page.
+To send events in real-time, simply set the `fire` parameter to `true` when making API requests or using the ThamesThrive JavaScript snippet on your web page.
 This will bypass the event queue and send the events without any delay.

 This feature is particularly useful in scenarios where real-time data processing is critical, such as tracking user